-Magnesium burns in oxygen by producing dazzling white flame and changes into white powder.
+You will notice that, magnesium burns in oxygen by producing dazzling white flame and changes into white powder.
 The white powder is magnesium oxide.

-$$\begin{array}{lll} 2Mg{(s)} + & O{2~(g)} & \rightarrow & 2MgO{~(s)} \\ \text{Magnesium} & \text{Oxygen} & & \text{Magnesium oxide} \end{array}$$

-In this reaction magnesium and oxygen combine to form a new substance magnesium oxide.
+$2Mg{(s)} + O{2(g)} \rightarrow 2MgO{(s)}$ Magnesium Oxygen Magnesium oxide In this reaction magnesium and oxygen combine to form a new substance magnesium oxide.
 A reaction in which single product is formed from two or more reactants is known as chemical combination reaction.